-TERRENCE MCNALLY, American Playwright, born;an American playwright considered one of the leading American dramatists still writing today.
-In addition to four Tony Awards, McNally has received two Guggenheim Fellowships, a Rockefeller Grant, the Lucille Lortel Award, the Hull-Warriner Award, and a citation from the American Academy of Arts and Letters.
-He has been a member of the Council of the Dramatists Guild since 1970 and has served as vice-president since 1981.
-McNally is married to playwright Thomas Kirdahy.
+TERRENCE MCNALLY, American Playwright, was born(d: 2020); an American playwright who was considered one of the leading American dramatists of modern Broadway.
+In addition to four Tony Awards, McNally received two Guggenheim Fellowships, a Rockefeller Grant, the Lucille Lortel Award, the Hull-Warriner Award, and a citation from the American Academy of Arts and Letters.
+He was a member of the Council of the Dramatists Guild since 1970 and served as vice-president since 1981.
+McNally was married to playwright Thomas Kirdahy.

 His first credited Broadway musical was The Rink in 1984, a project he entered after the score by composer John Kander and lyricist Fred Ebb had been written.
 In 1990, McNally won an Emmy Award for Best Writing in a Miniseries or Special for Andre’s Mother, a drama about a woman trying to cope with her son’s death from HIV-AIDS.
 A y ear later, he returned to the stage with another AIDS-related play Lips Together, Teeth Apart, a study of the irrational fears many people harbor towards homosexuals and people who have the disease.
 In the play, two married couples spend the Fourth of July weekend at a summer house on Fire Island.
 The house has been willed to Sally Truman by her brother who has just died of AIDS, and it soon becomes evident that both couples are afraid to get in the swimming pool once used by Sally’s brother.